toongeeprime/toongeeprime-theme/readme.txt

 = 1.0.40.971 =

-* Up to this update were Template detecting and CSS updates.
+* Up to this update were Template detecting and CSS updates

 = 1.0.40.2 =